How to use points to upgrade to first class on U.S. airlines

-Nothing beats the look on someone’s face when you show them the $1,200 cost of a ticket they just booked for less than $100 out of pocket!
+One of the best things about being a miles and points enthusiast is helping friends and family experience travel for nearly free.
+Nothing beats the look on someone’s face when you show them the $1,200 cost of a ticket they just booked for $5.60 out of pocket!

 I’ve never had gazillion-miler-super-elite status with any airline.
 And I’ve never actually used miles to upgrade a flight!
 So I decided to do a little research and share with you what I find along the way.